jboss-developer/jboss-jdg-quickstarts/carmart-tx/README-tomcat.md

 Test the Application
 ------------------------------------

 If you want to test the application, there are simple Arquillian Selenium tests prepared.
+Before you try to run the tests, you have to undeploy existing WAR from Tomcat, see above.
 To run these tests on Tomcat:

 1. Undeploy the archive as described above
 2. Stop Tomcat Server